-- (1) In extraordinary circumstances and for the purpose of ensuring public order and safety, the President or a designated representative shall have discretionary power to suspend the accused pending resolution of the underlying case.
+- (1) In extraordinary circumstances and for the purpose of ensuring public order and safety or avoiding serious disruption of the University's educational environment, the President or a designated representative shall have discretionary power to suspend the accused pending resolution of the underlying case.
 Suspension in the case of a student may include the withdrawal of any or all University privileges and services, including class attendance, participation in examinations, and utilization of University premises and facilities, as determined by the President or his or designee. - (2) The Judicial Administrator may accept from the President this power to suspend temporarily, but only if the Judicial Administrator can exercise the power at his or her own discretion.